Hooded plover project

 Protecting the hooded plover could not be done without the many wonderful BirdLife Australia volunteers.

 These volunteers chat to beach-goers to spread awareness about the birds, monitor nests, record data, and put up signs and fencing.
+Check out the video below to learn more about the work they do.

 The Hooded Plover project is jointly coordinated by Green Adelaide, Hills and Fleurieu Landscape Board and BirdLife Australia, with support from local councils, and is funded by Green Adelaide and the Hills and Fleurieu Landscape Board, through funding from the Australian Government.